inpe-cdsr/catalog/README.md

         - 0: if the files, this STAC provides, are not downloadable on the portal.

+    - `ignore_provider_validation`: boolean.

+        - 1: if the service is not allowed to validate the provider before using it;

+        - 0: if the service is allowed to validate the provider before using it.

 An example file can be found in [`./volumes/stac-compose/providers/providers.json`](./volumes/stac-compose/providers/providers.json).
 This file will be used by [stac-compose](https://github.com/inpe-cdsr/stac-compose) that runs inside `docker-compose.*.yml` files.
 In order to add a new provider, just insert a new key inside the JSON object in the file and fill it with the correct settings.

 Existing volumes in development mode: